OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 Admins must set up configuration for each stage such as development, QA, and production, to connect an app to an external database.

 Admins ensure the app and its connection information are in the same stage.
-Additionally, the database model must be the same in all the stages
+Additionally, the database model must be the same in all the stages.

 There is no limit to the number of entities you can add from the external database.

 <div class="info" markdown="1">

-ODC offers [secure gateways](../secure-gateway.md) to connect your apps to private data and services that aren't accessible by the internet.
+ODC offers [secure gateways](../secure-gateway.md) to connect your apps to private data and services that aren't accessible through the internet.
 Since an external database is usually hosted in a private network, using a secure gateway ensures security.

 </div>